 For data-rich cell types with numerous TF ChIP-seq experiments, we built cell-type specific regulatory networks.
 These networks enable direct comparisons of network rewiring during oncogenesis.
 To achieve the best pairing given the existing data, we constructed a "composite normal" by reconciling multiple related normal cell types (see suppl.).
 Although the pairings are only approximate, many of them have been widely used in prior studies (see suppl.).
 Furthermore, they leverage the extensive functional characterization assays in ENCODE to provide us with a unique opportunity to study regulatory alterations in cancer on a large scale for the first time.

-In particular, we measured the signed fractional number of edges changes for "tumor-normal pairs”, (which we call the "rewiring index") to study how TF targets change in the oncogenic transformation.
+In particular, we measured the signed fractional number of edges changes for "tumor-normal pairs” (which we call the "rewiring index"), to study how TF targets change in the oncogenic transformation.
 In Fig. 4A, we ranked TFs according to this index.
 In leukemia, well-known oncogenes (such as MYC and NRF1) were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig. 5A).
 Mutations in IKZF1 serve as a hallmark of various forms of high-risk leukemia7,8.
 We observed a similar rewiring trend using distal, proximal, and combined networks (details in suppl.).
 This trend was also consistent across a number of cancers: highly rewired TFs such as BHLHE40, JUND, and MYC behaved similarly in lung, liver, and breast cancers (Fig. 5).

-In addition to direct TF-to-gene connections, we also measured rewiring using a more complex gene-community[LU2] model.
-Here, the targets within the regulatory network were characterized in terms of heterogeneous modules from multiple genes (so called "gene communities"[LU3] ).
+In addition to direct TF-to-gene connections, we also measured rewiring using a more complex gene-community model.
+Here, the targets within the regulatory network were characterized in terms of heterogeneous modules from multiple genes (so called "gene communities" ).
 Instead of directly measuring the changes in a TF's targets between tumor and normal cells, we determined the changes in its gene communities via a mixed-membership model (see suppl.).
-Similar patterns to direct rewiring were observed using this model (Fig. 5A) and also in terms of a simpler co-binding approach (see suppl.).
+Similar patterns to direct rewiring were observed using this model (Fig. 5A).

-We organized the cell-type specific networks into hierarchies, as shown in Fig. 4B.
-Specifically, in blood cancer, the more mutationally burdened TFs sit at the bottom of the hierarchy, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.{{stronger gainer & loser at the top}}
+We organized the cell-type specific networks into hierarchies, as shown in Fig. 5B.
+Specifically, in blood cancer, the more mutationally burdened TFs sit at the bottom of the hierarchies, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.
+In addtion, we found that the strongest edge gainers and edge losers in rewiring events often sit at the top level of the network hierarchies.

 We found that the majority of rewiring events were associated with noticeable gene-expression and chromatin-status changes, but not necessarily with mutation-induced motif loss or gain events (Fig. 5A).
 For example, JUND is a top gainer in K562.
 The majority of its gained targets in tumor cells demonstrate higher levels of gene expression, stronger active and weaker repressive histone modification mark signals, yet few of its binding sites are mutated.
 This is consistent with previous work that indicates most non-coding risk variants are not well-explained by a mutational [LU4] model9.
 With a few notable exceptions (see suppl.), we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers.